deepakchethan/Babylang/README.md

 # Babylang     ![travis_build_status](https://travis-ci.org/dodococo/Babylang.svg?branch=master)

-  Putting my own spin on some of my favorite estoeric languages brainf*ck and Cow, I came up with the grand BabyLang with 9 amazing instructions.
-The interpreter is written in C++ (Cause, Why the hell not?).
-It is basic, cause I am basic and the basic is the best.
+Putting my own spin on some of my favorite estoeric languages brainf*ck and COW, I came up with the grand BabyLang with 9 amazing instructions.
+The interpreter is written in C++ (Cause, Why not?).
+It is basic, cause the best things in life are basic.
 It is esoteric for a reason.

 ## Commands